How To Get Started With Sewing

 These scissors are for trimming smaller areas.
 The blades of these types of scissors are straight, and they have round holes for the thumb and the finger.

-If your scissors don’t cut all the way to the blade tips, send them back.
+If your scissors don’t cut to the blade tips, send them back.

 Fabric Markers